 Shares of Common Stock that are entitled to be voted at the Annual Meeting and are represented by properly executed proxies will be voted in accordance with the instructions on those proxies.
-If no instructions are indicated, those shares will be voted FOR the election of each of the three director nominees identified in this Proxy Statement; FOR the non-binding resolution to approve the compensation of the Company's named executive officers; FOR the ratification of the appointment of Deloitte & Touche LLP ("Deloitte") to serve as the Company's independent registered public accounting firm for the year ending December 31, 2016; and, in the discretion of the proxy holder, as to any other matters that may properly come before the Annual Meeting.
+If no instructions are indicated, those shares will be voted FOR the election of each of the three director nominees identified in this Proxy Statement; FOR the non-binding resolution to approve the compensation of the Company's named executive officers; FOR one-year intervals with respect to the non-binding resolution to recommend the frequency of future non-binding votes of the Company's shareholders regarding the compensation of the Company's named executive officers; FOR the ratification of the appointment of Deloitte & Touche LLP ("Deloitte") to serve as the

+Company's independent registered public accounting firm for the year ending December 31, 2017; and, in the discretion of the proxy holder, as to any other matters that may properly come before the Annual Meeting.
 The Company is not currently aware of any other matters to be presented at the Annual Meeting.